TMJ Pain Treatment & Therapy

 The torque and strain in your facial muscles often times leads you to change your posture to compensate.
 This posture change can lead to stress and strain in the head, neck and back muscles leading to pain and dysfunction in these areas as well.

-TMJ pain is common and can often go undiagnosed, so Dr. Green, with extended TMJ training, screens every patient for the disorder.
+TMJ pain is common and can often go undiagnosed, so Dr. Green, with advanced physiologic TMJ training, screens every patient for the disorder.
 It can often present with no pain with the only signs being breaking, chipping, or worn teeth.
 If Dr. Green determines in her exam that TMJ dysfunction exists, then she will help formulate a non-surgical treatment plan to help relieve your pain.

 This plan often includes two phases of TMJ treatment- the first phase consists of an oral appliance (a.k.a. neuromuscular orthotic) to align your jaw joint to its proper, physiologic position.
 There are many options for the second phase of treatment and Dr. Green will review which options are best suited for your situation.